Table of Contents

 - 9Help Gostica raise the vibrations and SHARE this article with your family and friends.

 The key to stress, anxiety and tension is in the belly.
-Here, indeed, there’s a true second brain, with important functions that are reflected on the entire body ,which regulates emotions, memories and pleasure.
+Here, indeed, there’s a true second brain, with important functions that are reflected in the entire body, which regulates emotions, memories, and pleasure.

 The truth is that nutrition influences our thoughts and our unconscious mind in a proportion up to 90%!
 Eventually showing a direct link with the development of almost all diseases.

 We know that, as the concept can appear inadequate, the gastrointestinal system is equipped with a brain.
 The unpleasant bowel is more intellectual than the heart and could have a superior “emotional” capacity.
 It is the only organ to contain an intrinsic nervous system capable of mediating the reflections in the complete absence of input from brain or spinal cord.